Alzarath/AFModCompiler/README.md

 ```
 </details>

-Note that the dictionary value of `"projectile"` could be replaced with a [Projectile Template](#projectiles) string (e.g. `"projectile": "ProjectileTemplate:fireball.json"`) to condense things here.
+Note that the `projectile`'s' dictionary value could be replaced with a [Projectile Template](#projectiles) string (e.g. `"projectile": "ProjectileTemplate:fireball.json"`) to condense things here.

 ## Parenting

-AFModCompiler checks for the key `"basedOn"` and uses its value (formatted as a file name without the extension) to generate a base object that the settings then overwrite.
+AFModCompiler checks for the key `basedOn` and uses its value (formatted as a file name without the extension) to generate a base object that the settings then overwrite.

-One thing to keep in mind is that you can only replace values in the root, so attempting to add something to a nested dictionary or list (e.g. a `"renderers"` list in a projectile) will instead overwrite it.
+One thing to keep in mind is that you can only replace values in the root, so attempting to add something to a nested dictionary or list (e.g. a `renderers` list in a projectile) will instead overwrite it.
 Additionally, the compiler only searches a root object and will not search nested objects.

 It is possible to parent an object from an object that itself has a parent.
 There is a limit of 50 (that can be overwritten with the `--max-parent-depth` argument) to avoid infinite loops.